Authored by Jeffrey Haynes

 Haynes describes this as the “harmonize” phase: aligning guiding principles, establishing what success looks like, focusing on process design —building common models and laying a strong foundation for the project.

-In addition to collaboration among the internal teams and better partnership from key stakeholders, Vuchak knew he needed a different relationship with his implementation vendor.
+In addition to collaboration among the internal teams and better partnership from key stakeholders, Vuchak knew he needed a different relationship with his implementation partner.
 After feeling exposed from a contractual perspective with the first implementation partner, Vuchak and Haynes worked on an agreement and statement of work that included milestone-based payments, which meant that if Baker Tilly didn’t execute its portions of the project at agreed-upon times, it didn’t get paid until it had.
-(Children’s ended up paying the previous vendor three times the original cost projection because of delays and extensions.)
+(Children’s ended up paying the previous partner three times the original cost projection because of delays and extensions.)

 Furthermore, Baker Tilly brought forward a methodology that was easily understood, based in solid project management principles and had robust governance around the process.
 Phase two started in January 2020 with a go-live date in mid-September.
 The original plan was to have Baker Tilly on-site, but with COVID-19 that was not going to happen.
 Through mutual collaboration, flexibility, trust, and strong project management, the team did not miss a beat as the project moved to virtual.Even with everyone working remotely, the project was completed on time and within budget.